-13 Things You Might Not Know About Yeast Infections
+13 Things You Might Not Know About Yeast Infectionsby Eileen Bailey Health Writer

-Yeast infections are caused by an overgrowth of Candida, a microscopic fungus found in the digestive tract, on the skin and in the vagina.
-Its growth is normally controlled by good bacteria, but it can sometimes grow out of control.
+Yeast infections are caused by an overgrowth of Candida, a microscopic fungus found in the digestive tract, on the skin, and in the vagina.
+Its growth is normally controlled by healthy bacteria, but it can sometimes grow out of control.
 Find out how to avoid them – and what to do if you do get one.

-Yeast infections cause swelling, itching and burning of the area around the vulva.
-You might also experience pain while urinating or during sex.
-One of the telltale signs is a thick white discharge that can look like cottage cheese.
+Yeast infections cause swelling, itching, and burning of the area around the vulva.
+You might also experience pain while urinating or during sexual intercourse.
+One of the telltale signs is a thick white discharge that can resemble cottage cheese.

 Risk factors for yeast infections include pregnancy; having diabetes with uncontrolled blood sugar; using a hormonal birth control, especially those that have higher levels of estrogen; using douche or vaginal sprays; taking antibiotics or steroid medications; and having a weakened immune system.

 While a yeast infection is not an STD, you can get a yeast infection from having sex with someone who already has one.
 About 15 percent of men who have sex with a woman who has a yeast infection will develop an itchy rash on their penis.
 If your partner is a woman, there is a higher risk that you can pass the infection to her.

 Even though there are over-the-counter (OTC) medications for yeast infections, it is best to talk to your doctor before taking them.
 Other infections, such as bacterial vaginosis and some STDs, can have similar symptoms.
 OTC medications for yeast infections will not help other infections, and if you don’t have a yeast infection you can build up a resistance to these medications.